Acting Dean: Mark Mistur

 Levin, R.—Ph.D.
 (Stanford University); lighting optics, lighting application, nonionizing radiation.

 Morante, P.—B.S.
-Electrical Engineering (Norwich University); electric power markets, lighting energy efficiency and controls.
+Electrical Engineering (Norwich University); marketing and electric power markets.

 Nishimura, J.—M.Arch.
 (Columbia University); architectural design.